Joe-Collins-1986/minesweeper/README.md

    8. Confirm merge was successful and then if it is not going to be re-used delete the feature branch using "git branch -d 'name of required feature/update'".
 (If deleting a branch with commits not merged to main delete with -D instead of -d)
    9. Use "git push" to push the commits to GitHub.
 These will then appear in the live website if it has been set up in GitHub Pages.

    ## Heroku Deployment
    1. In the console enter pip3 freeze > requirements.txt to update the requirements.txt file with necessary modules used in the code.
    2. Log in to [Heroku](https://id.heroku.com/login) and create an account.
    3. Click 'Create new app' button.
    4. Enter a unique name for your app and select your region then click 'Create app'.
-   5. Go the the 'Settings' tab.
+   5. Go the 'Settings' tab.
    6. Click 'Reveal Config Vars'.
    7. In the KEY field enter CREDS, in the VALUE field enter the copied content from the creds.json file then hit 'Add'.
    8. In the KEY field enter PORTS, in the VALUE field enter 8000 then hit 'Add'.